5 Tips for Preparing a Post-College Budget

 2. Make your student loan a priority

 If you’re like most college graduates, you’ll be leaving school with a lot more than a diploma in hand.
-The average U.S. college student graduates with a student loan debt of $32,731.
+The average 2024 U.S. college graduate is carrying a student loan debt of $37,853.
 The thought of a loan that big can be overwhelming, but don’t make the mistake of putting your student loan on the back burner.
 Instead, as you work out your post-college budget, prioritize student loan debt and maximize your monthly payments as much as possible.

 3. Research your post-college living expenses